Online Trading Starts Here

 Avalanche (AVAX)

 Avalanche is a smart contract platform for launching scalable DApps and financial products.
 It is considered potentially halal when used to support real-asset projects, tokenization, or ethical finance.
 Scholars caution against DeFi platforms on AVAX that involve interest or excessive risk.
+The coin’s inclusion in the halal cryptocurrencies category depends on how developers and users employ it in real-world finance.

 Muslim investors are encouraged to:

-• Evaluate projects for transparency, utility, and ethical alignment.
+• evaluate projects for transparency, utility, and ethical alignment;

-• Seek guidance from trusted Shariah scholars when in doubt.
+• seek guidance from trusted Shariah scholars when in doubt.

 How to invest in shariah-compliant crypto